Road trip: Wildflowers of the Mississippi Valley

 “We usually look for wildflowers, because there are lots of them around, and unlike wildlife, they don’t run away,’’ said Dave Hanke of Shakopee, Minn., who was photographing in Whitewater State Park one May.
 “And if one thing isn’t blooming, something else is.’’

 Finding a certain wildflower can take a little effort.
-But your chances are especially good in the southeast corner of Minnesota and along the Mississippi River.
+But your chances are especially good in the southeast corner of Minnesota and along the Mississippi River in southwest Wisconsin.